saturnlighting/literature-review/README.md

 effect reached a plateau as brightness increased” (Uttley, Fotios, and Lovelace 2020).

-S. Fotios, Uttley, and Fox (2019) found that “ambient light has a significant impact: For a given time of day, more people walk or cycle when it is daylight than after dark and more people cycle on cycle trails and walk on foot paths after dark when they are lit than when they are unlit”.

-“Odds ratios indicated the numbers of pedestrians and cyclists during the case period were significantly higher during daylight conditions than after-dark, resulting in a 62% increase in pedestrians and a 38% increase in cyclists” (Uttley and Fotios 2017b).

-Lee and Moudon (2008) found good lighting to be the most important facilitator of walking and cycling.
+Furthermore, previous work by S. Fotios, Uttley, and Fox (2019) suggests that streetlighting can benefit bother walking and cycling.
+They found that “ambient light has a significant impact: For a given time of day, more people walk or cycle when it is daylight than after dark and more people cycle on cycle trails and walk on foot paths after dark when they are lit than when they are unlit”.
+This supported previous work which “indicated the numbers of pedestrians and cyclists during the case period were significantly higher during daylight conditions than after-dark, resulting in a 62% increase in pedestrians and a 38% increase in cyclists” (Uttley and Fotios 2017b).
+Overall, these studies provided reason to take seriously a bolder finding: Lee and Moudon (2008) found good lighting to be the most important facilitator of walking and cycling.
+However, the relative importance of lighting, compared with other factors, has not been the subject of large empirical studies in the papers reviewed.

 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>